notlibrary/obsidian-adamantine-pick/README.md

 ## Installation

-Because `pikchr.c` precompiled with emcc installing this plugin allows user to markup diagrams directly from client without installing compiling pikchr itself.
+Because `pikchr.c` precompiled with emcc installing this plugin allows user to markup diagrams directly from client without installing compiling Pikchr itself.
 This makes plugin embeddable usable "out of the box" "client-side" "offline"